-Additional biophysical settings TBD.
+Serpentine:

+This type is created by overlaying a geology layer identifying serpentine on top of the EVeg layer.
+Where cells intersect with SMC they are assigned to SMC (Serpentine).

 SMC-ASP:

 This type is created by overlaying the NRIS TERRA Inventory of Aspen on top of the EVeg layer.
-Where it intersects with either SMCM or SMCX it is assigned to SMCM-ASP.
+Where it intersects with SMC it is assigned to SMC-ASP.

 Vegetation Description

-Sierran Mixed Conifer (SMC) The Sierran mixed conifer (SMC) landcover type includes an assemblage of conifer and hardwood species that forms a multilayered forest.
-Historically, burning and logging have caused wide variability in stand structure, resulting in both even-aged and uneven-aged stands.
+Sierran Mixed Conifer (SMC) The Sierran mixed conifer (SMC) vegetation type is typcially composed of three or more conifers with a mix of hardwood species that forms a multilayered forest.
+Past management (e.g, logging and fire suppression) has resulted in wide variability in stand structure composed of both even and uneven-aged stands.
 Old-growth stands where fire has been excluded are often two-storied, with the overstory comprised of mixed conifer and the understory dominated by Abies concolor and Calocedrus decurrens.
 Forested stands form closed, multilayered canopies with nearly 100 percent overlapping cover.
 When openings occur, shrubs are common in the understory.
 Closed canopy stand distribution is both extensive and patchy depending on scale, site, slope, soils, microclimate, and history.
 (WHR)

 Five conifers and one hardwood typify the SMC forest: Abies concolor, Pseudotsuga menziesii, Pinus ponderosa, Pinus lambertiana, Calocedrus decurrens, and Quercus kelloggii.
 Lithocarpus densiflora and Acer macrophyllum are occasional associates.
 Abies concolor tends to be the most ubiquitous species (though most often a minor overstory component) because it tolerates shade and has the ability to survive long periods of suppression in brush fields.
 Pseudotsuga menziesii dominates the species mix in the north.
 Pinus ponderosa dominates at lower elevations and on south slopes.
 Pinus jeffreyi commonly replaces Pinus ponderosa at high elevations, on cold sites, or on ultramafic soils.
 Abies magnifica is a minor associate at the highest elevations.
 Pinus lambertiana is found throughout the SMC type.
 Quercus kelloggii is a minor, but widespread, component in SMC stands.
 Though it does best on open sites, it is maintained under adverse conditions such as shade, ridge tops, and south slopes where conifers may regenerate in its shade.
 (WHR) In some locations, Populus tremuloides is also a component of the stand and, when present, typically dominates during the early seral stages following disturbance.